nattofriends/airbears-supplicant/README.md

 Binaries
 --------
 If you don't feel like building this, you should [download the binary here](http://slush.warosu.org/stuff/airbears_supplicant.exe).
 A Mac binary is Coming Soon.
+An [android version](https://github.com/nol888/airbears-supplicant/downloads) is available (source in the [android branch](https://github.com/nattofriends/airbears-supplicant/tree/android)).

 Credentials
 --------------